akheron/jansson/doc/conformance.rst

 =======

 JSON strings are mapped to C-style null-terminated character arrays, and UTF-8 encoding is used internally.

-All Unicode codepoints U+0000 through U+10FFFF are allowed.
+All Unicode codepoints U+0000 through U+10FFFF are allowed in string values.
+However, U+0000 is not allowed in object keys because of API restrictions.

 Unicode normalization or any other transformation is never performed on any strings (string values or object keys).
 When checking for